evolucionario/CladeDate/README.md

 CladeDate is an R package for the generation of empirical calibration information from the fossil record.
 CladeDate uses simple mathematical models to estimate the age of a clade and its uncertainty based on fossil ages.
 Using a Monte Carlo approach, CladeDate generates empirical densities representing the uncertainty associated with the age of the clade and fits standard probability density functions that can be used in time-tree inference software such as BEAST2, MrBayes, and MCMCtree.

-### ATTENTION users of MCMCtree:
+### Users of MCMCtree:
-Note that the parameterization of the skew-student distribution provided by clade.date is different from the one used in MCMCtree, thus you can't use those parameters directly when setting a prior.
-I will fix this in the next version.
+CladeDate fits skew-normal and skew-student distribution with the parameterization used in MCMCtree.

 ## Instalation